krb5/krb5/doc/build_this.rst

 How to build this documentation from the source
 ===============================================

-Pre-requisites for the simple build, or to update man pages:
+Pre-requisites for a simple build, or to update man pages:

-* Sphinx 1.0.4 or higher (See http://sphinx.pocoo.org) with “autodoc”
+* Sphinx 1.0.4 or higher (See http://sphinx.pocoo.org) with the autodoc extension installed.
-  extension installed.

 Additional prerequisites to include the API reference based on Doxygen
 markup:

-* python 2.5 with the Cheetah, lxml, and xml modules
+* Python 2.5 with the Cheetah, lxml, and xml modules
 * Doxygen